by Kelly R. Smith

 OK, the term thermal mass doesn’t mean what you might think it does; let’s not go there.
 Thermal mass simply refers to an object that absorbs and retains heat.
 Some examples are brick, concrete, ceramic tiles, and eco-friendly cork flooring.

-In the winter of course, we want those objects to absorb heat during the day and release it at night.
+In the wintertime of course, we want those objects to absorb heat during the day and release it at night; this will save tons of money in utility bills and wear and tear on your HVAC equipment..
 This can be accomplished by the sun coming through the windows or from areas where the home’s heating system affects the objects.

 In the summertime the opposite is true; we want to shield these objects as much as possible.
 For all seasons, homes should be built or remodeled with the concept of passive solar building in mind.